elras/desmokenet/README.md

 ## Deep Smoke Removal from Minimally Invasive Surgery Videos

 We employed transfer learning, and reached state of the art performance and speed in automatic smoke removal from image-guided surgery videos (right-half enhanced by our method).
-The model is extremely lightweight and can be easily used in mobile environemnts:
+The model is extremely lightweight and can be easily used in mobile devices:

 <div align="center">
   <img src="/videos/example1.gif" width="400" height="300"><br>